ng-Classic/ng-classic/aio/content/guide/upgrade-performance.md

 <div class="alert is-helpful">

-*Angular* is the name for the Angular Classicof today and tomorrow.
+*Angular* is the name for the Angular Classic of today and tomorrow.

 *AngularJS* is the name for all 1.x versions of Angular.

 </div>

-This guide describes some of the built-in tools for efficiently migrating AngularJS projects over to the Angular Classicplatform, one piece at a time.
+This guide describes some of the built-in tools for efficiently migrating AngularJS projects over to the Angular Classic platform, one piece at a time.
 It is very similar to [Upgrading from AngularJS](guide/upgrade) with the exception that this one uses the [downgradeModule()](api/upgrade/static/downgradeModule) helper function instead of the [UpgradeModule](api/upgrade/static/UpgradeModule) class.
 This affects how the application is bootstrapped and how change detection is propagated between the two frameworks.
-It allows you to upgrade incrementally while improving the speed of your hybrid applications and leveraging the latest of Angular Classicin AngularJS applications early in the process of upgrading.
+It allows you to upgrade incrementally while improving the speed of your hybrid applications and leveraging the latest of Angular Classic in AngularJS applications early in the process of upgrading.

 ## Preparation